Oxmoor Center: The 1970s

-1980s – present
+1980s–present

-Shillito's was rebranded as Shillito Rikes in June 1982, Lazarus in March 1986, Lazarus-Macy's in August 2003 and Macy's in March 2005.
-Stewart's would be rebannered six times between November 1985 and September 2003.
-The store operated as an L.S.
-Ayres, Ben Snyder's, Hess's, Jacobson's and Von Maur, its most recent conversion.
+The two local anchors went under various banners as department stores consolidated into national chains.
+Shillito's was rebranded as Shillito Rikes in June 1982, Lazarus in March 1986, Lazarus–Macy's in August 2003 and Macy's in March 2005.
+Stewart's would see six rebrandings between November 1985 and September 2003, being an Ayres, Ben Snyder's, Hess's and Jacobson's before finding stability under the current ownership of Von Maur.
 The Famous Blue Boar Cafeteria, a 1971 charter tenant, closed in 1995 along with Rax.

 A food court was created on the mall's upper level in 1989.
-In 1997, a 2-level Kohl's opened next to the mall.
-The following year, a major reconstruction on the mall was completed.
+On April 19, 1996, a 2-level Kohl's opened next to the mall.
+In 1998, a major reconstruction on the mall was completed.
 It included a new octagonal main entrance, vaulted ceilings, escalators and an updated north facade.
-In October 2001, Galyan's Trading Company opened a new, 2-level store that was built in the front parking area.
-It became a Dick's Sporting Goods location in October 2004 after Dick's purchased the Galyan's chain.
+In October 2001, Galyan's Trading Company opened a new, 2-level store that was built in the front parking area, but was subsumed into Dick's Sporting Goods in October 2004.